markgw/pimlico/docs/core/module_structure.rst

 dataset supplied for this input is of a compatible datatype.

 Here we take just a single input.
-It is a corpus of the standard type that Pimlico uses for sequential document corpora: class:`~pimlico.datatypes.corpora.GroupedCorpus`.
+It is a corpus of the standard type that Pimlico uses for sequential document corpora :class:`~pimlico.datatypes.corpora.GroupedCorpus`.
 More specifically, it is a corpus with a document type of :class:`~pimlico.datatypes.corpora.tokenized.TokenizedDocumentType`, or some sub-type.